 In November 2011, we entered into two interest rate swap agreements that effectively fixed the rate on the term loan at 3.17%.
 Both swaps were designated and qualified as cash flow hedges and were recorded at fair value.
-Hedge ineffectiveness did not impact earnings in 2012, and we do not anticipate it will have a significant effect in the future.
+Hedge ineffectiveness has not impacted earnings as of June 30, 2012, and we do not anticipate it will have a significant effect in the future.